IyesGames/bevy-community-mobile-testers/README.md

 This is an effort to create a list of mobile hardware that active Bevy community members have available to test Bevy on.

-If Bevy developers would like something to be tested on specific hardware, this list could serve as a reference for who could be contacted.
+If Bevy engine developers would like something to be tested on specific hardware, this list could serve as a reference for who could be contacted.

+Note: this is for development of Bevy itself (you could be asked to run one of the examples, or try a specific Pull Request).
+This is **not** about running random people's projects on your phone!

 Let's make Bevy's mobile support awesome, together!